 I already look forward to making it again this fall and winter, there’s nothing like a bowl of perfectly warm, good home-style soup on a cold day.

-- 8 oz Thick sliced bacon or pancetta chopped
+- 8 ounces Thick sliced bacon or pancetta chopped

 - 1 large yellow onions chopped

 - 3 carrots diced